Homeowner loans explained

 - your credit history

-Read on to find out about the pros and cons of homeowner loans.
+Read on to find out about the pros and cons of secured homeowner loans.

-How long does it take for a homeowner loan to be approved?
+How long does it take to get a homeowner loan?

-It generally takes between two and six weeks for a homeowner loan to be approved.
+It generally takes between three to four weeks to get a homeowner loan.

 Exactly how long it’ll take for you will depend on how proactive you are with getting everything ready, signed and sent off.
 Also, you may have to get a survey of your home carried out (though this isn’t always required).